-Like several other teenagers in Plano, I am obsessed with boba tea.
+Like several other young adults in Plano, I am obsessed with boba tea.
 I legitimately get a thrill from spontaneously testing out new boba places and assessing their various flavors of milk and fruity tea.
 I love sucking up boba with my straw and trying different types of boba and jellies at the bottom of my drink (popping mango boba, anyone?).
 Some teenagers will read this and understand the thrill I’m talking about.
 Some won’t, but that’s their loss.
 And for the older crowd, don’t knock it ’til you’ve tried it!
 Though I love it, I’ll admit that the texture of boba, or chewy tapioca pearls, is hit or miss.
 However, you don’t have to get your tea with boba at the bottom.
 These cafés have tea, coffee, and baked goods to satisfy even the pickiest customer.

 Kung Fu Tea